Jasonzzzz28/Transformer-QA/README.md

 **Persistent storage**

-Following the example of Lab 8, I provision persistent storage on Chameleon, which may be attached to and detached from our infrastructure.
+Run [notebook](https://github.com/Jasonzzzz28/Transformer-QA/blob/main/data/provision_data.ipynb) in Chameleon Jupyter environment to provision object storage on Chameleon, which can be attached to and detached from our infrastructure.
 This will store all materials that should persist for the duration of the project, but are not tracked in Git: model training artifacts, test artifacts, models, container images, data.

 **Offline data**